Tuesday, August 12, 2025

 – By Editorial Staff

-Midsummer marks that summer has definitely arrived.
-The word midsommar means just what it sounds like – in the middle of summer – and the word was already present in the Old Swedish miþsumar.
-The holiday is celebrated in conjunction with the summer solstice, which is the time of year when the sun is at its highest point in the northern hemisphere.
-Midsummer’s Eve is always celebrated on a Friday.
+Midsummer marks the definitive arrival of summer.
+It means exactly what it sounds like, “in the middle of summer,” and the word already existed in Old Swedish as miþsumar.
+The holiday is celebrated in connection with the summer solstice, which is the time of year when the sun is at its highest point in the northern hemisphere.
+Midsummer Eve is always celebrated on a Friday.

 In northern Europe, midsummer has long been celebrated in conjunction with the Christian holiday of John the Baptist, which is also the reason why Saturday has become a public holiday.
 In Finland this holiday is primarily called Juhannus, in reference to John the Baptist.
 Denmark and Norway also celebrate John the Baptist’s evening by lighting bonfires and playing games.
 John the Baptist’s Day is also celebrated to some extent in Germany, but generally the summer solstice celebrations in the rest of Europe are fairly limited.